-Phil Collins is keenly aware that there is a basic tenet of physics that for every action there is an equal and opposite reaction, and without a doubt that immutable law applies to popular music as well.
-It happened to Elton John, Rod Stewart, Billy Joel, Bruce Springsteen, Bryan Adams, Sting, and most recently U2: US radio and music video outlets overplaying the hits by these most popular musicians, in the programmers’ misguided attempts at gaining a bigger audience.
+Concerning his second solo album, Hello I Must Be Going in Autumn 1982, Phil Collins is keenly aware that there is a basic tenet of physics: that for every action there is an equal and opposite reaction, and without a doubt that immutable law applies to popular music as well.
+It happened to Elton John, Rod Stewart, Billy Joel, Bruce Springsteen, Bryan Adams, Sting, and most recently U2: US radio and music video outlets overplaying the hits by these most popular musicians, in the programmers’ self-serving attempts at gaining a bigger audience.
 But the unfortunate by-product is that these listeners/viewers burn out on the saturation repetition to the peril of the musicians, and the predictable backlash unfortunately is misdirected at the musicians, who had no control over how their songs were appropriated.
 No one on the planet knows this better now than my guest Phil Collins.

-“There was something gleaming and optimistic about the Four Tops, the Temptations, the Supremes”, says Phil Collins recalling the impact that those American Motown records had on him and a whole generation growing up in Britain in the mid-’60s.
-Collins first paid tribute to the Motown Sound on his second solo album in 1982, Hello I Must be Going, with his cover of the Supremes’ “You Can’t Hurry Love” paying dividends by becoming PhilCo’s first #1 in the US.
+“There was something gleaming and optimistic about the Four Tops, the Temptations, the Supremes”, says Phil Collins, recalling in my classic rock interview the impact that those American Motown records had on him and a whole generation growing up in Britain in the mid-’60s.
+Collins first paid tribute to the Motown Sound on his second solo album in 1982, Hello I Must be Going, with his cover of the Supremes’ “You Can’t Hurry Love” paying dividends by becoming PhilCo’s first #1 in the UK.
 This was only eighteen months after Collins had surprised everyone with his first effort Face Value containing the hit “In the Air Tonight”, and barely a year following his band Genesis releasing their most popular album to date, Abacab.
 And it all transpired at the very launch of 24-hour music television in America.–Redbeard